gelus/scrobMaster/README.md

 <h5>setTriggerPos</h5>
 <pre>scrob.setTriggerPos(int);</pre>
 Sets the windows trigger position.
+Defaults to 0 or the top of the window.
-Defaults to 0.
-Returns ScrobMaster or Scrobject it was called on.
+Chainable Returns ScrobMaster or Scrobject it was called on.

 <h5>getScrollTop</h5>
-<pre>scrob.getScrollTop</pre>
+<pre>scrob.getScrollTop()</pre>
 Not Chainable.
 Returns the current scroll position of the window.